top of page

 ABOUT DR. TYLER SHARPE, LCPC, CFNS, CFMHE, MA, PhD

-Dr. Tyler Sharpe, LCPC, CFNS, CFMHE, MA, PhD, is a Licensed Psychotherapist, Clinical Neuroscientist, Certified Functional Neurology Specialist, and Certified Forensic Mental Health Evaluator.
-He earned his undergraduate degree in Behavioral Neuroscience and his graduate degrees in Counseling Psychology and Clinical Neuroscience from the University of Kansas.
-Dr. Sharpe completed his graduate-level clinical internship at a Community Mental Health Center, where he received intensive training in the administration of comprehensive psychological evaluations for adolescents and adults, as well as individual and group psychotherapy.
+Dr. Tyler Sharpe, Ph.D., MA, LCPC, CFNS, CFMHE, is a Doctor of Clinical & Behavioral Neuroscience, Licensed Psychotherapist, Certified Functional Neurology Specialist, and Certified Forensic Mental Health Evaluator.
+Dr. Sharpe earned his undergraduate degree in Behavioral Neuroscience and graduate degrees in Counseling Psychology and Neuroscience from the University of Kansas, followed by 2.5 years of fellowship training in Clinical Neuroscience.
+During graduate clinical internship training at a Community Mental Health Center, Dr. Sharpe received advanced education in the administration of comprehensive evaluations for adolescents and adults, as well as in individual and group psychotherapy.

 Dr. Sharpe’s professional background in behavioral health is extensive and multidisciplinary, shaped by experience across a wide range of clinical and research settings.
 He began his career as a Behavioral Health Technician, working directly with adolescents diagnosed with Autism Spectrum Disorder.
 He later served as a Research Associate at the University of Kansas Center for Gerontology, where his work focused on motor and cognitive functioning in older adults with dementia and examined the associations between Alzheimer’s disease and periodontal disease.
 In addition, Dr. Sharpe completed a year-long internship in the University of Kansas Cognitive Neuropsychology Laboratory, where he received specialized training in the administration and interpretation of neuropsychological assessments and neuroimaging methodologies.